-The After School Activities (ASA) programme at the Danube International School Vienna enables students to participate in a wide range of different activities and shows them that there is 'life' after school.
-We hope that students develop new skills and gain an understanding of team work and commitment.
-The activities are primarily staff led, but we also use a number of external specialists to deliver various courses.
-The programme consists of a variety of choices from competitive sports teams to music and art, dance, robotics, debate, and language learning.
+The After School Activities (ASA) programme at Danube International School Vienna enables students to participate in a wide range of activities to broaden their education, try new hobbies and develop skills to compete for school teams.
+We want students to develop new skills and gain an understanding of teamwork and commitment.
+The activities are primarily staff led, but we also use a number of external coaches to deliver various specialist courses.
+The ASA programme consists of a variety of choices and can include competitive sports to music and art, dance, robotics, debate, and language learning.

-Students can choose from one up to a maximum of six different activities each year with each session running for ten or eleven weeks.
+Students can choose two different activities each week and up to six in a year.
+With each session running for ten to eleven weeks.
 As the programme continues to grow each year, it is true that both leaders and students have a lot of fun learning together.

 Below you can see more details about the artistic, cultural and sporting range of activities that we currently provide.

-Unsurprisingly for Vienna, we have a wide range of artistic activities for a small school.
+Unsurprisingly for Vienna, we have a wide range of artistic activities.

-We have an active elementary choir, student bands across the age groups, recorder classes and a range of privately taught music classes taking place at the school.
+We have a choir and percussion group, student bands across the age groups, recorder classes and a range of privately taught music classes taking place at the school.

 The school has a wide range of cultural activities.

-DISV competes in the Danube Valley Athletic Conference, as Danube Dragons, with teams in soccer, basketball and volleyball; and with individuals in tennis, swimming, cross country and athletics.
+Danube International School Vienna competes in the Danube Valley Athletic Conference, as the Danube Dragons, with teams in football, basketball and volleyball, Students compete as individuals in tennis, swimming, cross country and athletics.

-The Dragons compete against schools in Vienna and others in Austria, Hungary, and Slovakia.
+The Danube Dragons compete against schools in Austria, Hungary, and Slovakia.
 DISV competes in individual games, festivals and full tournaments at elementary, middle and high school levels.

-Our ASA programme offers a variety of other sports and opportunities for younger students, with baseball for upper elementary and middle school students, lower and upper elementary soccer, secondary badminton, elementary gymnastics, chess, capoeira, judo and karate.
+Our ASA programme offers a variety of other sports and opportunities for younger students.
+Some of these activities have included baseball, badminton, table tennis, gymnastics, judo and karate.